the1lab/1lab/src/Cat/Diagram/Separator/Regular.lagda.md

 ```

 To motivate this definition, note that [[dense separators]] are extremely
-rare, as it imposes a strong discreteness condition on $\cC$.
+rare, as they impose a strong discreteness condition on $\cC$.
 Instead, it
 is slightly more reasonable to assume that every object of $\cC$ arises
 via some *quotient* of a bunch of points.
-It this intuition is what regular
+This intuition is what regular
 separators codify.

 As the name suggests, regular separators and regular separating families
-are separators and separating families, resp.
+are separators and separating families, respectively.
 This follows directly
 from the fact that regular epis are epis.

 ```agda